Satyam19946/cse110-lab1/index.md

 > The only thing I can't have is dairy!

 ## Summary
 But oops, I apologize if that was a lot of information.
-Maybe if it was presented in a more comprehenisible language:
+Maybe if it was presented in a more comprehensible language:
 ```java
 class Manda {
     int year = 4;